Subito-it/SBTUITestTunnel/README.md

 ## Workarounding _UI Testing Failure - Failure getting snapshot Error Domain=XCTestManagerErrorDomain Code=9 "Error getting main window -25204_

-To workaround this issue, which seem to occur more frequently in apps with long startup, an additional step  is required during the setup of your tunnel
+To workaround this issue, which seem to occur more frequently in apps with long startup, an additional step is required during the setup of the tunnel in the application target:

-In your application target you call `SBTUITestTunnelServer.takeOffCompleted(false)` right after `takeOff` (which should be on topo of your `application(_:didFinishLaunchingWithOptions:)`)
+Call `SBTUITestTunnelServer.takeOffCompleted(false)` right after `takeOff` (which should be on topo of your `application(_:didFinishLaunchingWithOptions:)`)

     import UIKit
     import SBTUITestTunnel